 Service Start Up – Automatic (Delayed) July 15, 2009

-Posted by Tipster in Administration, Infrastructure, Windows.add a comment
+Posted by Duncan in Administration, Infrastructure, Windows.comments closed

 I’ve been spending a little time putting together a VM using Windows Server 2008 and was pleasantly surprised to see that there is a new start-up type when configuring the PIA, App Server and Process Scheduler to start as services.